Peak District

 Eryri (Snowdonia)

-The Rocks Hostel is next to where we meet together with the very affordable bunk barns and campsite of Bryn Tyrch farm.
-This is a basic site but offers good value and a the Bryn Tyrch hotel is a 3 minute walk away.
+The Rocks Hostel is popular and next to the very affordable bunk barns and campsite of Bryn Tyrch farm.
+This is a basic site but offers good value and Cobdens is a 10 minute walk away.

-Slightly further away (5 minute drive) is the excellent and popular Dol Gam camp site www.dolgam-snowdonia.co.uk/ which benefits from being within walking distance of the Tyn Y Coed for evening relaxation (its downhill on the way back so don’t worry).
+The excellent and popular Dol Gam camp site www.dolgam-snowdonia.co.uk/ is recommended for campers.
+It benefits from being within walking distance of Cobdens and the Tyn Y Coed for evening relaxation (its downhill on the way back so don’t worry).
 Dol Gam also offers B&B accommodation.

-Slightly further afield again in Betws-y-Coed (10 min drive) is Bryn Llewellyn B&B and a host of other hotels, and B&Bs.
+In Betws-y-Coed is Bryn Llewellyn B&B and a host of other hotels, and B&Bs.

 Useful sources of other options are the Eryri (Snowdonia) Tourist Information www.snowdonia.org.uk or Betws-y-Coed tourist information www.betws-y-coed.co.uk